Transcription and Custom Manufacturing …. (?!)

 This becomes a nightmare to manage, and nearly impossible to ensure consistency among the output files.
 For example, imagine being tasked to ensure that there are two spaces after every sentence ending.
 Moreover, I need to ensure that I have staffed people who can create caption files for those 30 special requests, and be sure they have the appropriate tools to do so.

 Meanwhile, in a mass customization model, we take the stress off the machine operators and instead customize the client and file configurations up front.
-The operators process the files as usual, and on the post-production end, our global configurations of all those tiny adjustments apply throughout the entire batch.
+The operators process the files as usual, and on the pre-recorded end, our global configurations of all those tiny adjustments apply throughout the entire batch.
 We can globally adjust file output standards, styles, margins, etc. for an entire batch with the click of one button.

 Let’s say in passing through the list of requirements, we accidentally used 1″ margins instead of 1.25″ margins on half the files.
 Seems like a small change, right?